THAILAND – The Trip

 Related image

 The Black House would have been virtually impossible to find without a guide.
-Built by another Thai artist as a maze of art galleries, it showcases his eclectic collection of massive solid teak tables, furniture built with animal skulls and horns, and collection of python skins.
+Built by another Thai artist as a maze of art galleries, it showcases his eclectic collection of massive solid teak tables, furniture built with animal skulls and horns, and a collection of python skins.
 The massive teak building is an architectural delight.
 The Monkey Cave is a huge limestone cave with expansive views and monkeys.
-Joe was constantly treating us with ice cream, corn and then a lunch in a endlessly big market.
+Joe was constantly treating us with ice cream, corn and then lunch in an endlessly big market.

 The afternoon was spent in the Golden Triangle, the infamous area of Northern Thailand, Myanmar, and Laos where most of the world’s opium and heroin came from.
 In Thailand, with rigorous policing, opium has been completely replaced with other crops and tourism as a source of income.
 The main tourist area gives views over the area formed by the Mekong and one of its tributaries.
 The House of Opium has good displays of the cultivation, harvesting and smoking of the drug.
 The Teak Temple is an ancient prang/stupa in a forest of teak trees.